Elgaar Parishad case: Pune court rejects Gautam Navlakha’s anticipatory bail plea

+It is expected that Mr. Navlakha will be soon taken in custody by the Pune police as the extension of his interim relief period granted by the Supreme Court in October expired on Tuesday.

 Additional Sessions Judge S.R.
-Navandar passed the order on Mr. Navlakha’s plea, while also rejecting his application seeking a three-day extension from arrest.
+Navandar passed the order on Mr. Navlakha’s plea, while also rejecting an application filed by defence counsel Ragini Ahuja seeking a three-day extension of his interim protection to enable him to move the Bombay High Court.

-It is likely that Mr. Navlakha would be soon taken in the custody of the Pune police as the extension of his interim relief period granted by the Supreme Court in October expires today.
+In his order, Judge Navandar observed that it was clear that there is prima facie sufficient material to show that the applicant is not only a member of banned organisation (CPI-Maoist) but an active leader (of the outlawed outfit).

 The Pune police is probing Mr. Navlakha, along with 21 other prominent lawyers, academics, Dalit and human rights activists, in this case in which so far nine persons have been booked under relevant provisions of the Unlawful Activities Prevention Act (UAPA) and the Indian Penal Code (IPC).